 Delores Burgardt of Great Bend and Judi Welch of Larned were honored for their community service at the In-service meeting and holiday Luncheon held in November.
 Welch has served five years a Foster Grandparent volunteer and Burgardt was honored for four years as a Senior Companion.

-This week's Chamber of Commerce Coffee will be hosted by Rocking M Radio, 5501 10th Street, at 9:30 a.m., Thursday.
-Ambassador in charge will be Jim Vopat with greeters Randy Bahe and Erin Powers.
-Coffee, doughnuts and door prizes will be available.
+This week's Chamber of Commerce Coffee will be hosted by the First Presbyterian Church, 2400 Washington, at 9:30 a.m., Thursday.
+Host will be Jan Westfall with greeters Kevin Sundahl and Melinda Kurth.
+Coffee, refreshments and door prizes will be available.